-Mercury and Air Toxics Rule for power plants
+Mercury and Air Toxics Standards for power plants

-In December 2011, EPA’s Mercury and Air Toxics Rule placed the first-ever national limit on the amount of mercury, acid gases, and other toxic pollution that power plants can emit.
+EPA’s Mercury and Air Toxics Standards, finalized in 2011, placed the first-ever national limits on the amount of mercury, acid gases, and other toxic pollution that power plants can emit.
 Coal-fired power plants are the single largest source of these toxic air pollutants.